-Although each recipe is different, there are certain important techniques and tricks that are universal to follow for preparing any fried rice.
-As long as you understand and follow them, you are well on the way to cook up a fantastic dish of fried rice every time
+Although each recipe is different, there are certain important techniques and tricks that are universal.
+As long as you understand and follow them, you are well on the way to cooking up a fantastic dish every time

 1. Use the right type of rice

 The best type of rice for frying should be less starchy, fragrant, and have a chewy texture.

-Medium grain rice boasts a great balance of chewiness and ability to maintain the shape of individual grains after frying.
-Thai fragrant Jasmine rice has a perfect balance of stickiness and not easily getting mushy.
+- Medium-grain rice boasts a great balance of chewiness and the ability to maintain the shape of individual grains after frying.
+Thai fragrant Jasmine rice has a perfect stickiness balance and is not easily mushy.
 Both have a superior texture and are best for fried rice.

 - On the other hand, short-grain sushi rice is stickier and starchier.
 It is easily clumped together during frying.
 Unless you are preparing Japanese fried rice, this is not an option to look for.

-2. Rinse the rice to remove excess starch
+2. Rinse the rice to remove the excess starch

 Have you ever wondered what the purpose is of rinsing the rice before cooking?

 a.
 Rinsing the rice serves two purposes:

-Most of the rice in Asia (where I live) is not very clean.
-The rice should be rinsed to remove any husk, sand, and impurities.
+- Most of the rice in Asia (where I live) is not very clean.
+The rice should be rinsed to remove husk, sand, and impurities.

 - Rinsing will remove the excess starch, the culprit that causes rice grains to clump together while stir-frying.

-Therefore, rinsing is far more important for frying rice than boiling plain rice or preparing sashimi and risotto that the stickiness of rice is relevant.
+Therefore, rinsing is far more important for frying rice than cooking white rice or preparing sashimi and risotto, as the stickiness of rice is relevant.

 b.
 How to do it:

-1. Fill a container with clean water.
-Put the uncooked, dry rice grains in it and stir it with your hand a few times.
+- Fill a container with clean water.
+Put the uncooked rice and stir it with your hand a few times.

-2. Remove the starchy water and replace it with fresh water.
-Repeat four to five times until the water runs clear and no longer starchy.
+- Remove the starchy water and replace it with fresh water.
+Repeat four to five times until the water runs clear and is no longer starchy.